Gut microbiome testing

 With our gut microbiome test, you get to know the bacteria in your intestinal flora and how you can influence your gut bacteria in a positive direction since the right bacteria in the right place in the intestinal system is linked to increased well-being.

-Delivery to your mailbox 1-3 working days after ordering.
+International delivery to your mailbox 5-10 working days after ordering

 Gut microbiome testing - change begins with knowledge